awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 1. **If an upgrade fails with precheck procedure errors, resolve the issues** – During the major version upgrade process, Amazon RDS for PostgreSQL first runs a precheck procedure to identify any issues that might cause the upgrade to fail\.
 The precheck procedure checks all potential incompatible conditions across all databases in the instance\.

    If the precheck encounters an issue, it creates a log event indicating the upgrade precheck failed\.
 The precheck process details are in an upgrade log named `pg_upgrade_precheck.log` for all the databases of a DB instance\.
 Amazon RDS appends a timestamp to the file name\.
-For more information about viewing logs, see [Amazon RDS Database Log Files](USER_LogAccess.md)\.
+For more information about viewing logs, see [Amazon RDS database log files](USER_LogAccess.md)\.

    Resolve all of the issues identified in the precheck log and then retry the major version upgrade\.
 The following is an example of a precheck log\.